 With Servlet 6.0, the only thing we’re leaving behind is our own worst practices — programming models and functionality that were supported in the specification but haven’t been best practices for decades.

 The improvements in Servlet 6.0 allow developers to build faster, simpler, and more scalable core server implementations that can compete with servers that only support HTTP.
 And they will no longer have to deal with the legacy complexities in Servlet.

 These benefits can be applied to all Servlet implementations, even those written 15 years ago.
 As long as developers port their implementation to Servlet 5.0 to make the namespace change and are not using any of the deprecated methods, taking advantage of the new speed and flexibility enabled in Servlet 6.0 is quite straightforward.

 Stay engaged with Jakarta Servlet

-We’re a very open and approachable community and we want to hear from you — whether you simply have a question, you think we’ve missed something, you’re outraged by a change, or you’re looking for a new feature.
+We’re a very open and approachable community and we want to hear from you — whether you simply have a question, you think we’ve missed something, you’re outraged by a change, or you’re looking for a new feature in Java installs.
 We also welcome everyone who wants to help with testing.

 The best place to engage with us is GitHub.